This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 - 2 teaspoons salt

-- ¼ teaspoon freshly grated black pepper
+- ¼ teaspoon ground black pepper

 - 4 cups chicken broth

-- 2 cups duck broth
+- 2 cups duck broth, or chicken broth

-- ½ onion studded with 6 cloves
+- ½ onion, studded with 6 cloves

 - 6 Sous Vide confit duck legs

-- 1 tablespoon freshly chopped rosemary
+- 1 tablespoon chopped fresh rosemary

-- 1 tablespoon fresh thyme leaves
+- 1 tablespoon Fresh thyme

 Instructions